0xSero/partisia-docs/docs/smart-contracts/smart-contract-interactions-on-the-blockchain.md

 prevents updates to the blockchain occurring only partially.
 Consequently an atomic action is either _successful_ in which case the changes are committed to the blockchain and visible for everyone or it _fails_ in which case no state changes on the blockchain.
-We apply the [atomicity](https://en.wikipedia.org/wiki/Atomicity_(database_systems)) argument to the blockchain on the same level as you would do with a database system.
+[Atomicity](https://en.wikipedia.org/wiki/Atomicity_(database_systems)) on the Partisia Blockchain works in the same way as in a database system.

 ## Simple interaction model